firefly-oss/lib-common-domain/MODULES.md

 </dependency>
 ```

+#### Auto-Detection Not Working as Expected
+If `adapter: auto` doesn't select your preferred messaging system, check:
+1. Required dependencies are on classpath
+2. Required beans (KafkaTemplate, RabbitTemplate, SqsAsyncClient) are configured
+3. Priority order: Kafka → RabbitMQ → SQS → Application Events

-## 📈 Realistic Best Practices
+## 📈 Best Practices

 ### Production Recommendations

-1. **Be Honest About Messaging**: Only SQS provides actual remote messaging
+1. **Choose the Right Messaging System**: All adapters (Kafka, RabbitMQ, SQS) provide remote messaging
 2. **Use Application Events for Local Communication**: They work reliably within a single JVM
-3. **Configure SQS Properly**: For distributed event communication
+3. **Configure Messaging Properly**: Ensure proper setup for your chosen adapter
-4. **Monitor What Actually Works**: Focus on Application Event and SQS health checks
+4. **Monitor All Adapters**: Health checks available for all messaging systems

 ### Development Approach

 1. **Start with Application Events**: They work immediately without infrastructure
-2. **Test with SQS in Staging**: To verify remote event behavior
+2. **Test with Your Target Messaging System**: Verify behavior with your production adapter
-3. **Don't Rely on Non-Functional Adapters**: Kafka and RabbitMQ configurations are misleading
+3. **Use Auto-Detection Wisely**: Understand the priority order for adapter selection

 ## 🔗 Related Resources